69th Air Defense Artillery Brigade: Unit Insignia and Shoulder Sleeve Insignia

 Each Brigade and even battalion will have a special unit insignia as well as shoulder sleeve insignia that is worn by the soldier's part of the Brigade.
-The 69th’s unit insignia is red and gold colored these are the colors for artillery for their service in WWI and WWII they have special crossbolt designs going in a x shape.
-The gold beam represents the unit's origins as a Coastal Artillery Brigade, the red cross is there to represent the direct descendant of the Brigade which was the 1st battalion redesignated during WWII.
+The 69th’s unit insignia is red and gold colored these are the colors for artillery for their service in World War I and World War II they have special crossbolt designs going in a x shape.
+The gold beam represents the unit's origins as a Coastal Artillery Brigade, the red cross is there to represent the direct descendant of the Brigade which was the 1st battalion redesignated during World War II.
 There is a blue area above the crossbow bolts that represent the ADA’s motto “First to Fire” as well as the mission of the branch.
 The shoulder insignia is much simpler having to comets with flight trails used to represent the numbers sixty-nine there are to black circles representing cannon balls, and the comets positioning is meant to mimic a defense posture.